What is the difference between the two types of licenses?

 - Four years of proven construction experience

-Both licenses require that applicants have worked in a supervisory capacity on projects involving foundations or slabs, masonry walls, steel, elevated slabs, precast concrete structures, column construction, and framework for reinforced concrete.
-These are the essential elements to building a solid structure from the “ground up”.
+It all comes down to the type of experience and the size of the projects one has worked on.
+Both licenses require that an applicant have been in a supervisory capacity on projects involving foundations or slabs, masonry walls, steel, elevated slabs, precast concrete structures, column construction, and framework for reinforced concrete.

 Building Contractor: A CBC applicant must have acquired their experience under either a licensed General or Building contractor.
 Building contractor applicants are not required to have worked on projects greater than 4 stories, and can use experience from smaller commercial or residential buildings.

-If you would like to learn more about how to get your Residential or Building contractors license, Gold Coast Schools offers Florida’s leading construction licensing program.
+If you would like to learn more about how to get your General or Building Contractor license, Gold Coast Schools offers Florida’s leading construction licensing program.

 Simply use the links provided above, or contact a helpful career counselor at 1-800-732-9140.
 We are happy to explain these licenses in great detail.